 Are you convinced that you can only get an aesthetic epoxy resin table from an artistically and technically skilled furniture manufacturer?
-Then you are very much mistaken!
-With our step-by-step instructions we show you exactly how you can create a particularly decorative table using epoxy resin yourself, even without many years of experience.
+Think again!
+With our step-by-step instructions, we show you exactly how you can create a particularly decorative table using epoxy resin yourself, even without much experience.
 You can also see from our detailed list what materials and tools you need for this creative project.
-With the right materials and our many tips inspired by practical experience, such an undertaking is easier to realise than you might imagine.
+With the right materials and our many tips inspired by practical experience, such an undertaking is easier to carry out than you might imagine.

 - 1 What is an Epoxy River Table?

-- 4 Creating perfect Working Conditions for your Resin Table diy
+- 4 Creating Perfect Working Conditions for Your Resin Table DIY Project

-- 5 Step by step to the Epoxy River Table
+- 5 Step-by-Step How To: Epoxy River Table

 - 5.2 Step 2: Fill Cracks / Holes and Seal the Wood Surface

-- 5.3 Step 3: Making the Formwork or Mould
+- 5.3 Step 3: Making the Formwork or Mold

-- 5.4 Step 4: Insert the Wood into the Finished Mould of your epoxy table top
+- 5.4 Step 4: Insert the Wood into the Finished Mold of Your Epoxy Tabletop

-- 5.6 Step 6: Colouring the resin for a water effect
+- 5.6 Step 6: Coloring the Resin for a Water Effect

 - 5.7 Step 7: Table of Crystal Clear Resin and Embedded Objects

-- 5.8 Step 8: Remove the Table Top from the Mould and Sand
+- 5.8 Step 8: Remove the Tabletop from the Mold, and Sand

 What is an Epoxy River Table?

 The artistically designed Epoxy River Tables have been established as an absolute furnishing trend around the globe for some time now.
-The creative works of art for your own home were initially able to spread as a trend across the USA before they finally gained more and more attention worldwide.
-There are absolutely understandable reasons for this: An epoxy resin table combines functional functionality with creativity, stylish appeal and luxury.
+These household, creative works of art were initially able to spread as a trend across the USA before they finally gained more and more attention worldwide.
+The reasons for this are quite understandable: An epoxy resin table combines functionality with creativity, stylish appeal, and luxury.
 As a result, each piece becomes a modern work of art with surprisingly timeless aesthetics.
 An epoxy table can usually be integrated into a rustic environment with a high natural wood content just as well as into a clean loft in the city.

 The extravagant aesthetics of an epoxy resin river table cannot be assigned to any traditional category of existing furnishing styles.
-This furnishing trend is probably popular because you can let your imagination run wild when designing an epoxy resin table top.
-The possibilities range from the classic table model to eccentric-looking pieces with a striking combination of intense colours.
+This furnishing trend is probably popular because you can let your imagination run wild when designing an epoxy resin tabletop.
+The possibilities range from the classic table model to eccentric-looking pieces with a striking combination of intense colors.